 - A gym; plus fitness, yoga and sports equipment.

 “Sowenna enables a collaboration of medical support with the holistic needs of a person whether it be social, physical or environmental, which is fundamental for the success of regaining balance of an individual’s mental health and therefore more likely to aid long term success.”

 Laura Penhaul, Founder of Adaptive Performance.

-Young people are at the heart of Sowenna and the modern, inherently fun design has been created in consultation with young people.
-Walls will be bright and colourful with artwork which reflects the beauty of Cornwall.
-The sports and activity facilities reflect hobbies that young people enjoy or would like to try.
+Young people are at the heart of Sowenna and the modern, inherently fun design has been created in consultation with young people; walls will be bright and colourful with artwork which reflects the beauty of Cornwall; and the sports and activity facilities reflect hobbies that young people enjoy or would like to try.

 Every penny we raise will make a difference to the young people in our care at Sowenna.
 Thank you for your support.